BV and BFV for the H-twisted Poisson sigma model: BV BFV for the Poisson sigma model

 which, when decomposed into its components takes the form:

-It satisfies $\{S_{BFV}, S_{BFV}\}_{PB}=0$.
-The BFV-symplectic form and the BFV-BRST charge are just a one-dimensional super extension of the classical symplectic form (on the cotangent to the loop space) and the classical action, respectively.
+It satisfies $\{S_{BFV}, S_{BFV}\} =0$.
+The BFV symplectic form and the BFV-BRST charge are just a one-dimensional super-extension of the classical symplectic form (on the cotangent space of loop space) and the classical action, respectively.